drshahizan/research-design/proposal/proposal24251/NurAdrianaBatrisyia/readme.md

 ## Title: Money Laundering Detection of Suspicious Transaction using Machine Learning Algorithm

+## Abstract:
+Money laundering is a serious financial crime where criminals disguise the origins of illegal money through complex transactions.
+This project focuses on using data science method to detect suspicious transactions that may indicate money laundering.
+Using the Synthetic Anti-Money Laundering dataset, the project applies supervised machine learning to find unusual patterns in transactions.
+This study identifies transactional anomalies through feature engineering, classification and graph-based methodologies.
+By focusing on common money laundering typologies such as fan-in, fan-out, mutual,and cycle, this project aims to develop models that can flag risky accounts and transactions, helping to improve Anti-Money Laundering (AML) systems and combat financial crime.

+## Keywords:
+Money Laundering Detection, Anti-Money Laundering, Transactional Anomalies, Supervised Machine Learning, Transactions Typologies, Classification Algorithms

 ## Submission

 | No  | Chapter     |                                                 File |